-5. Dobariya. et. al., (2017) conducted a study called Impact of KVK Activities in Adopted Villages of KVK-Dang.
+5. Dobariya et. al., (2017) conducted a study called Impact of KVK Activities in Adopted Villages of KVK-Dang.
 They had conducted research on gram crop to find out the impact and significance of KVK interventions, mainly focusing on FLDs, OFTs and training programmes. the study results revealed that in case of improved agricultural technologies majority (72.00%) of the beneficiary farmers had medium levels of knowledge compared to non-beneficiaries.
 In the section of adoption, greater majority (92.00%) of the beneficiary farmers had medium to high level compared to non-beneficiaries, which are medium to low levels only (82.00%).
 In case of yield, beneficiaries’ farmers got 37.00 per cent had medium level of yield followed by high level of yield (35.00%) and low level of yield (28.00%).
 In contrast, non-beneficiaries’, around sixty per centage (58.00%) had low levels of yield followed by medium (28.00%) and high levels of yield (14.00%).
 So KVKs intervention clearly influenced and convinced the farmers to get more knowledge and boosted the adoption rates of improved technologies on gram crop.

-6. Bhatnagar. et.al., (2018) conducted a study on Impact of Kisan mobile advisory services in Tikamgarh district of Madhya Pradesh.
+6. Bhatnagar et.al., (2018) conducted a study on Impact of Kisan mobile advisory services in Tikamgarh district of Madhya Pradesh.
 It resulted that majority of the respondents (90.84%) showed that messages and short videos were needful followed by 87.50 per cent of respondents said that messages were saved time and money.
 When coming to the applicability of messages, partly to fully applicable for about 65.80 per cent to 26.66 per cent of respondents found useful.
 The findings about timely messages are about 51.66 per cent of respondents and finally the messages were partially to high understandable by 46.67 to 33.33 per cent of respondents.
 Finally, the overall impact of Kisan mobile advisory services said to be medium level in nature.

 7. Kumar. et. al., (2020) conducted a study on Agro Ecological Approaches for Strengthening of Krishi Vigyan Kendra’s (KVKs) in India.
 The study revealed that Agro ecology offers a means of rethinking the various food systems that are currently in place, from the farm to the kitchen.
 Agro-ecology's goal is to accomplish sustainability of various food systems in terms of ecology, economy, and society.
 It connects science, practice, and social change-focused movements through multidisciplinary, participatory, change-oriented, and action-oriented research.
 At the farm level, the main social changes are to use various agricultural inputs more efficiently so that they can't have any unintended and detrimental effects on natural resources when used optimally.
 Farmers have maintained or increased production through the adoption of various agro-ecological management techniques and strategies, such as better seeds, optimal planting density, more effective fertiliser and pesticide application, and more accurate water use.